asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ### Identify Explicit Boundaries

-In a large, poorly designed system removing cross team dependencies can be vary from being very hard to seemingly impossible.
+In a large, poorly designed software system removing cross team dependencies can vary from being very hard to seemingly impossible.
 An alternative to breaking apart the system is to focus on each team's areas of code.
 Ensure that teams are communicating through well-defined interfaces.
 Instead of fighting Conway's law embrace it!
 This is often the first step in decomposing applications.

-Decomposing these areas has the added benefit of improving local build times.
+Decomposing these areas of code has the added benefit of improving local build times.
 This helps encourage developers to practice TDD and work in very small increments.
 If the test and build cycle is long (more than a few seconds) developers struggle with practices like TDD that rely on nearly instantaneous feedback loops.

 ### Focus on Highest Value Work